is-ashish/interview-question/interview-questions-1.md

 ### Intermediate Level
 11. How do you handle memory leaks in applications?
 12. Explain the CAP theorem and its implicaons.
-13. What is eventual consistency in distributed systems?
+13. What is eveual consistency in distributed systems?
 14. How do you implement rate limting in an API?

-15. Explain database indexing and when to use diferent types of indexes.
+15. Explain database indexig and when to use diferent types of indexes.
 16. What are database tranctions and ACID properties?
 17. How do you optimize database queries?
 18. Explain caching straties (Redis, in-memory, CDN).